The Josh Award 2015

 • To support their development through networking and skills training.

 Science communication practitioners who can be full-time, part-time, or practising science communication through various aspects of their jobs, e.g. as a researcher at a University.
 We welcome applications from individuals and groups.
 The Award is open to anyone involved in science communication in the UK (and is a UK resident).

 The Award is inspired by and named in memory of Josh Phillips who was the first Science Communication Officer at the Museum of Science and Industry.
 Josh was a much loved, much respected and highly talented science communicator whose outstanding career is commemorated with this award.
 Josh was also Chair of the British Interactive Group.

 About Manchester Science Festival

-BIG (British Interactive Group) is the skills-sharing network for people involved in the communication of science, technology, engineering and maths.
+The British Interactive Group is the skills-sharing network for people involved in the communication of science, technology, engineering and maths.